smith8h/SConnect/README.md

 </br>

-**(S-Connect)** A Http client based library that use *OkHttp3* for simply making requests to URLs and APIs, and get a response as Json or plain text.
+**(SConnect)** A Http client based library that use *OkHttp3* for simply making requests to URLs and APIs, and get a response as Json or plain text.

 </br>